 We are subject to various legal proceedings and claims, including patent infringement claims, product liability matters, environmental matters, employment disputes, contractual disputes and other commercial disputes, including those described below.
 We believe that these legal proceedings and claims likely will be resolved over an extended period of time.
-Although it is not feasible to predict the outcome of these matters, we believe, given the information available as of December 27, 2013, that their ultimate resolution will not have a material adverse effect on our financial condition, results of operations and cash flows.
+Although it is not feasible to predict the outcome of these matters, we believe that their ultimate resolution will not have a material adverse effect on our financial condition, results of operations and cash flows.